John Carteret Pilkington: Family

-On 7 July 1753, at St. Peter's Church, Aungier Street, Dublin, he married Ann Smith and they had three children, including Georgiana Caroline Pitt Pilkington (1757-1838), named after her godmother Countess Cowper, the daughter of Earl Granville, and known as Caroline.
+On 7 July 1753, at St. Peter's Church, Aungier Street, Dublin, he married Ann Smith and they had three children, including Georgiana Caroline Pitt Pilkington (1757–1838), known as Caroline, who was named after her godmother Georgiana Clavering-Cowper, Countess Cowper, the daughter of Earl Granville.
 Caroline married or lived with several men, including two Americans, the New Jersey loyalist Joseph Smyth and the Massachusetts artist James Earl.
 With Smyth, she had the scientist Admiral William Henry Smyth, and with Earl she had two artists, Phoebe Earle, who married fellow-painter Denis Dighton, and Augustus Earle.